The 11 Very Best Shropshire Towns to Visit

 Shropshire Towns to Visit 006

 There’s a famous quote about Ludlow by English composer Ralph Vaughan Williams: “Ludlow is the loveliest town in England”, and there’s definitely some truth to it.
 The town is known for its well-preserved medieval architecture and beautiful Broad Street, which leads to BroadGate and the River Teme.
 And if you’re a foodie, Ludlow is the place for you!
-Ludlow hosts a nationally acclaimed food festival in the summer, which claims to be the original food festival, which started back in 1995.
+Ludlow hosts a nationally acclaimed summer food festival that claims to be the original, dating back to 1995.

 Shropshire Towns to Visit 007